eliascyberlab/Cybersecurity-Lab-Reports/wazuh-SIEM-Deployment/README.md

-## 8. Vulnerability Detection & Active RemediationWith
+## 8. Vulnerability Detection & Active Remediation With

 all three endpoints actively streaming telemetry to the central server, the system's Vulnerability Detector engine began analyzing the lab's attack surface.